 Following rules makes creative writing easier and more organised.
 Here are some standard rules of creative writing to up your game.

-- Please one reader, and that’s enough.
-If you do your best to please one reader, you’ll satisfy many.
+You’ll satisfy many if you do your best to please one reader.
 But if you try to please everybody, you’ll attract none.
 Why is that?
 Because when you have a specific reader in mind, you’re not afraid to bring out the details that make a story pop.
 But when you want to cater to everyone, you’ll pull the brakes and say, “Oh, wait.
 What if not everyone will understand?”
 And your story ends up dull and generic.

 You now have a handful of writing exercises and rules to practice.
 Have you tried doing any of the exercises?
 Which ones are your favourites so far?